litmuschaos/litmus-docs/website/versioned_docs/version-3.0.0/litmusctl/installation.md

 For more information including a complete list of litmusctl operations, see the litmusctl reference documentation.

-- For 0.23.0 or later versions: <a href="https://github.com/litmuschaos/litmusctl/blob/master/Usage_0.23.0.md">Click here</a>
+- For 0.23.0 or latest: <a href="https://github.com/litmuschaos/litmusctl/blob/master/Usage_0.23.0.md">Click here</a>

-## Compatibility matrix

-To check compatibility of litmusctl with Chaos Center

 ## Installation